Form cover

 7. Standing in solidarity with Jews and Israelis worldwide against the rise of antizionist hatred and its associated libels in media, education, public policy and public discourse.

 8. Antizionism undermines human rights discourse.
 We recognize that the misuse of human rights concepts to demonize Israel and Jews erodes the credibility of human rights frameworks globally.
-A worldview that targets a single people as uniquely evil undercuts universal principles and invites the instrumentalization of humanitarian language for political or ideological ends
+A worldview that targets a single people as uniquely evil undercuts universal principles and invites the instrumentalization of humanitarian language for political or ideological ends.

 By signing this Declaration, we